amuzetnoM/artifactvirtual/README.md

 #

-Artifact Virtual is a sovereign platform for AI, Blockchain, and Web3 Development Artifact Virtual (AV) is an open-source, modular development engine with progressively advanced features, rigorously developed and designed to empower developers, researchers, and creators in building autonomous, privacy-respecting, and decentralized applications.
+Artifact Virtual is a sovereign platform for AI, Blockchain, and Web3 Development.
+Artifact Virtual (AV) is an open-source, modular development engine with progressively advanced features, rigorously developed and designed to empower developers, researchers, and creators in building autonomous, privacy-respecting, and decentralized applications.
 At its core, AV integrates artificial intelligence, blockchain, and Web3 technologies to foster innovation and sovereignty in digital creation.

 ### Core Components
-1. Artifact Development Engine (ADE)
+**1. Artifact Development Engine (ADE)
 A GPU-accelerated local development environment tailored for AI model training, blockchain node operations, and high-performance computing tasks.
-ADE provides:
+ADE provides:**

 - Pre-configured tools for AI and blockchain development